JorgeSola/Architecture-BigData/Explanation of the practice.md

 ###	Second point.
 Python code.
 ETL.
 All the process.
 Since download the airbnb_dataset.csv until save the data in SQL, it has done with python.
-The best way to execute this part, it would be with a function cloud, which execute the scipt when an scheduler uses an url to
-So, the process consists of:
+The best way to execute this part, it would be with a function cloud, which execute the scipt when an scheduler uses an url to execute the script, the process consists of:

  1. Download the airbnb_dataset.csv using the library 'request'.